What Is Dialectical Behavior Therapy (DBT)?

 Evidence-Based and Effective

 DBT has been studied for a long time and has proven to be effective for a wide range of mental health disorders, including borderline personality disorder, depression, and post-traumatic stress disorder.
-According to one study, patients who participated in DBT had a reduction in suicide attempts, psychiatric hospitalization, and emergency room visits in a 12-month period.
+As a result, individuals have a reduction in suicide attempts, psychiatric hospitalization, and emergency room visits in a 12-month period.

 For Different Age Groups

 DBT is effective for many different age groups, including children, teens, and adults.
 DBT can be appropriate for children as young as 6 years old, though they may lack the cognitive skills needed for effective treatment.
-DBT can also be helpful for adolescents, particularly those with a history of suicide attempts, self-harm, or substance use behaviors.
-DBT is also effective for adults, including older adults.
+It can also be helpful for adolescents, particularly those with a history of suicide attempts, self-harm, or substance use behaviors.
+On top of that, DBT is also effective for adults, including older adults.

 Practical Skills for the Real World

-It’s important that the skills learned in DBT can be applied to everyday situations.
-Fortunately, DBT prepares individuals for everyday living so that they can be involved in more social settings, manage their relationships better, and develop greater self-acceptance.
+It’s important that the skills learned here can be applied to everyday situations.
+Fortunately, DBT therapy in Massachusetts prepares individuals for everyday living so that they can be involved in more social settings, manage their relationships better, and develop greater self-acceptance.

-Who Can Benefit From DBT Sessions in Massachusetts?
+Who Can Benefit From DBT Therapy in Massachusetts?

 Because DBT is highly adaptable, it works for many different people with various mental health concerns.
-The people who benefit most form this type of therapy are those with:
+The people who benefit most from this type of therapy are those with:

 Group Therapy

-Group therapy provides a supportive setting where individuals facing similar struggles can practice various dialectical behavior therapy skills, such as observing thoughts and emotions without judgment and communicating with others in a way that is respectful and assertive.
-After putting these skills into action, group members can provide feedback.
+DBT group therapy programs in MA provide a supportive setting where individuals facing similar struggles can practice various dialectical behavior therapy skills, such as observing thoughts and emotions without judgment and communicating with others in a way that is respectful and assertive.
+After putting these skills of client centered group therapy into action, members can provide feedback.

 Individual Therapy

-Individual counseling offers a personalized, one-on-one approach where clients get to explore the harmful behaviors that are making their lives and relationships with others harder.
+Individual counseling offers a personalized, one-on-one, solution focused therapy where clients get to explore the harmful behaviors that are making their lives and relationships with others harder.
 During the individual sessions, clients work with their therapist to practice skills, review difficult situations, and solve problems.

 Family Therapy

 Family therapy involves loved ones in the process, as individuals with positive home environments tend to have the best outcomes.
-Family members can work on improving their own communication skills to better understand their loved one’s condition and create a strong support system.
+Members can work on improving their own communication skills to better understand their loved one’s condition and create a strong support system.

 Medication Management

-In some situations, medication may be used alongside DBT to improve symptoms.
-When mental heath symptoms are managed, it makes it easier to focus on getting better.
+In some situations, medication management for mental health may be used alongside DBT to improve symptoms.
+When mental health symptoms are managed, it makes it easier to focus on getting better.
 East Point Behavioral Health has professionals to help manage your medications, if needed.

 Do I Qualify for Intensive Outpatient Services in Massachusetts?